 To connect the unit to 120 volt shore power, first make sure all of the breakers are in the off position.
 This is done to avoid a power surge.
 Unwind the power cord from the electrical compartment.
-The standard electrical service in this unit is 30 amps.
-A 50 amp service can be optioned in place of the standard.
+The standard electrical service in this unit is 50 amps with a flexible 50-amp power cord.
 Check to make sure the pins in the outlet are oriented correctly, that they match the power cable, and that they are in good condition.
 If there is a circuit breaker switch at the plug, it should be turned OFF before making the connection.
 Insert the plug completely into the outlet and turn the circuit breaker on.
 Close and lock the electrical compartment door to keep the contents clean, dry, and secure.
 Close the cover on the power box, if equipped, to avoid an unintended disconnection and to keep contents clean.
 Switch the main breaker to the ON position.
 The 120 volt system will energize all 120 volt circuits and outlets when the main breaker is turned on.